 - Tables 1 to 100

 - Tables 500 to 600

 - Tables 600 to 700

 Multiplication Tables are provided here from 1 to 30 for the students in PDFs, which can be downloaded easily.
 One of the fundamental steps involved with grasping basic maths is learning the multiplication tables by heart.
 Of course, it is not possible for students to learn all the tables from 1 to 100, but they can easily memorize the multiplication tables from 1 to 20.
 It not only helps with performing basic arithmetic operations quickly but also understands the concepts in an effective way.

 Find the links to download the PDF of multiplication tables from 2 to 30.

 Although a very basic calculator can be used to carry out these multiplications, their usage is not encouraged for two reasons.
 First of all, calculators are generally not allowed at the primary education level.
-Secondly, their usage inhibits a student from developing mental maths skills which can be a great help in daily lives as adults.
+Secondly, their usage inhibits a student from developing mental maths skills which can be a great help in daily lives.

 As the students move from primary education to secondary education, performing quick and accurate arithmetic operations become extremely important.
 Whether it is the calculation of the least common multiple or calculating the final velocity of an object moving at a certain acceleration, recalling multiples of up to 20 is essential.

 Also, beyond the table of 20, if you have to multiply large numbers, you have to rely on fundamental multiplication.
 For example, to multiply 36 and 18, the first step is to multiply 6 and 8.
 The student should be able to recall that six eights are forty-eight to move beyond the first step.
 This is where Math multiplication tables can come in handy.